 On November 30, 2017, the Company entered into a senior secured revolving credit facility, or, as amended, the ING Facility, pursuant to a Senior Secured Revolving Credit Agreement, or, as amended, the ING Credit Agreement, with the lenders party thereto, ING Capital LLC, as administrative agent, ING Capital LLC, JPMorgan Chase Bank, N.A. and Merrill Lynch, Pierce, Fenner & Smith Incorporated as joint lead arrangers and joint bookrunners, and JPMorgan Chase Bank, N.A. and Bank of America, N.A., as syndication agents.
 As of June 30, 2018, the ING Facility permits up to \$600 million of borrowings and includes an "accordion" feature that permits us, under certain circumstances, to increase the size of the ING Facility up to \$800 million.
 Borrowings under the ING Credit Agreement bear interest at a rate equal to, at our election, either (a) LIBOR (1-, 2-, 3- or 6-month, at our option) plus a margin of 2.25%, 2.50% or 2.75% per annum depending on our senior debt coverage ratio as calculated under the ING Credit Agreement, with no LIBOR floor or (b) an alternate base rate plus a margin of 1.25%, 1.50% or 1.75% per annum depending on the Company's senior debt coverage ratio as calculated under the ING Credit Agreement.
-The period during which we may make drawings under the ING Facility expires on November 29, 2020, or the Revolving Termination Date.
+The period during which we may make drawings under the ING Facility expires on November 29, 2020, or the Revolving Termination Date, and the final maturity date of the ING Facility will occur one year following the Revolving Termination Date.